Brisppy/twitch-archiver/README.md

                                  └─ vod_db.sqlite

 ### Limitations
-* Only one VOD can be grabbed at a time PER channel which is being archived, but multiple scripts for different CHANNELS can be run simultaneously.
 * VODs cannot be downloaded individually - only a channel may be supplied.
 * Subscriber-only VODs cannot be archived yet as it's not supported by [twitch-dl](https://github.com/ihabunek/twitch-dl), the creater has expressed some [interest](https://github.com/ihabunek/twitch-dl/issues/48) in implementing though.